The most unique area in Mykonos Town is known as Little Venice.

 Although no stopovers to Delos and Rhenia are included in this cruise, sailing in the turquoise waters of the Aegean sea is a fun thing to do.

-You will get to swim, snorkel and sunbath on the deck.
+You will get to swim, snorkel, and sunbathe on the deck.
 In addition, you will be able to gaze at the sunset and enjoy the most peaceful moments, accompanied by a delicious meal with wine.

 We are firm believers that tasting the local flavors provides a deep insight into the tradition of the place you are visiting.

-One of the best things to do is incorporate a winery visit in your itinerary.
+We recommend to incorporate a winery visit into your itinerary.

 Interestingly, during the growing stage of the grapes, classical music is played to enhance their quality traits.